JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/basic_computer_vision.md

 youtubeId7: otzet0RazOI
 youtubeId8: 3jDu4iyVPqc
 youtubeId9: 4u19cW4ecL4
+youtubeId10: XtTHAN9zPr8
 ---

 ## Goal

-In this practice the intention is to develop some basic exercises about computer vision.
-You will have to get in contact with *OpenCV* (*Python*) library.
+Here the intention is to develop some basic exercises about computer vision.
+You will have to get in contact with the *OpenCV* (*Python*) library.

 {% include gallery caption="Tracking example" %}

-**Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is made, how to launch a RoboticsBackend and how to perform the exercises.
+**Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is done, how to launch a RoboticsBackend and how to access the exercises.

 ## Exercise API

 * `GUI.getImage()` - to get the image.
-It can be None
+It can be None.
-* `GUI.showImage()` - allows you to view a debug image or with relevant information
+* `GUI.showImage()` - allows you to view a debug image or one with relevant information.

 ## Theory
-In this exercise it is proposed to implement different computer vision functionalities:
+In this exercise different computer vision functionalities are proposed for their implementation:
 * Change to grayscale
 * Morphological processing
 * Implement a color filter